 |Most Affordable||Zoo Med Digital Thermometer||4.6|

 This temperature gun can measure from -58F to 715F.
 Since it comes with a Laser design, you can get a quicker and much more accurate reading.
-The 9V battery lasts super long and it’s easy to change them.
+The 9V battery lasts super long and it’s easy to change.
 It has a backlit display that turns off automatically when you’re not using it, for longer battery life.

 - Better accuracy